YeonV/ledfx-android/README.md

 ### Android support of various LedFx dependencies

 LedFx imports a few libraries that don't support Android.
-To make things work without any upstream changes to LedFx, I created minimal mock versions of these modules in the src directory with just enough content to make LedFx run.
-This is not a great solution long-term but works for now until changes can be made upstream to fix the problems for this project.
+To make things work without any upstream changes to LedFx, I created minimal mock versions of these libraries in the src directory with just enough content to make LedFx run.
+This is not a great solution long-term but works for now.

 - rtmidi: Midi library for controlling devices connected to the computer via midi.
 Doesn't make sense to do this from Android TV devices.
 If upstream LedFx made libraries like this optional I wouldn't have to mock them here and everything would just work :)
 - sentry_sdk: Handles automatic updates on PC.
 Android has its own mechanism for updating apps so this isn't needed.
 If upstream LedFx only imported this module when running in "online mode" I wouldn't have to mock it here.